jncraton/elementary-computer-science-cpsc1030/lectures/02-why-cs.md

 - Ability to integrate tech into lessons
 - Inspire next generation of innovators

-## Real-World Applications

-- Robotics in classrooms
-- Coding clubs
-- Interactive learning tools

 ## Example: Decomposition

+- Solving a puzzle
 - Breaking down a problem into smaller parts
-- Example: Solving a puzzle

 ## Example: Pattern Recognition

+- Sorting shapes by color and size
 - Identifying patterns in data
-- Example: Sorting shapes by color and size

 ## Example: Algorithmic Thinking

+- Recipe for making a sandwich
 - Step-by-step problem solving
-- Example: Recipe for making a sandwich

 ## Exercise: Pattern Recognition